4GeeksAcademy/blog/blog/full-stack-developer-resume.md

 ## Important skills to show on a Full Stack Developer Portfolio

-Because full stack development includes both, [front-end](https://4geeks.com/lesson/what-is-front-end-development) and [back-end](https://4geeks.com/lesson/backend-developer), it is necessary for a portfolio to demonstrate proficiency in both areas.
-If you do not have experience, you can still expose the languages ​​and tools that you learned in the course(s) that you have taken in your learning, whether they are paid or free.
+Because full stack development includes both, [Front End Development](https://4geeks.com/lesson/what-is-front-end-development) and [Back End Development](https://4geeks.com/lesson/backend-developer), it is necessary for a portfolio to demonstrate proficiency in both areas.
+If you do not have experience, you can still expose the languages and tools that you learned in the course(s) that you have taken in your learning, whether they are paid or free.

 Mention which frameworks you are familiar with, which ones you use and what you managed to do with that knowledge.
 This with both disciplines (front and back).
 The largest frameworks and tools for developers are easy to find in the study plans of certain academies where a learning line is built to cover the entire Full Stack spectrum.
 At 4Geeks Academy, a Bootcamp-type program is offered where in 6 months anyone without previous experience is prepared, from zero to junior developer, giving the student a vital development tool-box to deploy in a compelling portfolio.